 Table of Contents

-If you follow my easy step-by-step instructions, you can enjoy a golden buttery pie crust with very little effort and in no time at all.
-Then use it for all kinds of fillings including custard, fruit, cream or even homemade pot pie!
+If you follow my easy step-by-step instructions, you can enjoy an all butter pie crust with very little effort and in no time at all.
+Then use it for all kinds of fillings including banana cream pie, peach pie, or Dutch apple pie.

 And if the thought of making it still intimidates you, everyone always loves this pretzel crust for pie, it’s so simple to make!

-Nothing beats biting into a buttery flakey crust!
+Nothing beats biting into a buttery flaky crust!
 It is what every baker strives for.

 When making the dough, there are a couple of rules to follow: 1) start with cold butter, and 2) don’t overwork the dough.

 The butter needs to be cold so that it doesn’t melt completely into the dough before it even reaches the oven.
 There’s a bit of science involved here!

 The heat from the oven will melt the cold pieces of butter which creates steam that will make little pockets of air in the dough.
 Once the dough cools, it settles down into those delicious flaky layers we all love.

 Here’s what you need to make this 3-ingredient all-butter pie crust!
 Ok, 4 if you count the water :)